eclipse-che/che-docs/src/main/_docs/artik-ide-plugin/artik-start-windows.md

 # 2. Start ARTIK IDE

+Create data directory for Artik:

+`mkdir c:\Users\%USERNAME%\artik-data`

 Start syntax:

-`docker run -ti -v /var/run/docker.sock:/var/run/docker.sock -v /c/users/artik:/data codenvy/artik-cli start`
+`docker run -ti -v /var/run/docker.sock:/var/run/docker.sock -v /c/Users/%USERNAME%/artik-data:/data codenvy/artik-cli start`

-Note that `/c/Users/artik` should be an existing Windows path where you want to store Artik IDE configuration and project files.
+Note that `/c/Users/%USERNAME%/artik-data` could be any existing Windows path where you want to store Artik IDE configuration and project files.
 It can be any `C` drive directory.
 Use lower case `/c` and Unix-like slashes `/` as this is how `C` drive gets mounted into Hyper-V VM.

-Once started, you will see `instance` and `docs` directories in the specified directory, as well as `artik-ide.env` and `cli. log` files.
+Once started, you will see `instance` and `docs` directories in the specified directory, as well as `artik-ide.env` and `cli.log` files.

 After Artik IDE has successfully started, you will see URLs to load Artik IDE and APIs: